 The novel coronavirus has and will continue to give rise to extreme business disruption and new and unforeseen liabilities across the business spectrum.
 Businesses should be aware of their legal rights, and potential exposures, and consult with legal counsel about proactive measures to both avoid liability and prepare for potential legal challenges ahead.

-Anthony P. Alden is an attorney at Quinn Emanuel Urquhart & Sullivan, LLP, the largest firm in the world solely devoted to litigation and arbitration.
+Article by Anthony P. Alden, an attorney at Quinn Emanuel Urquhart & Sullivan, LLP, the largest firm in the world solely devoted to litigation and arbitration.